robcmorris/robcmorris/content/blog/Gatsby_in_Azure_Static_Web_Apps/index.md

 ![Azure Workflow](./azure-workflow.png)

 I've tested out a few different Static Site Generators in Azure and had them set up in minimal time.
-The workflow is fun and make creating blogs easy.

 If you have any question, feel free to hit me up on [GitHub](https://github.com/robcmo/) or [Twitter](https://twitter.com/robcmo).

 Hello, World! 👋